Have you found yourself craving more salt than normal?

 It’s surprisingly easy, as I shared in my story above I was simply drinking a lot of water and sweating.
 Nothing crazy!

-Of course a poor diet could cause it, as can certain medications.
-In general here, we’re focused on the sweaty runner, which is where we lose sodium and potassium.
 Without getting too sciency on you, the main thing to know is these are required to keep everything flowing and working optimally in your body…and yes everyone is slightly different, but all distance runners are going to need some electrolyte replacement.

 No, but as noted if you’re electrolytes are out of balance it can result in fatigue or decreased overall performance.
-Electrolytes are not like a caffeine boost, they’re more about keeping you in balance to perform at your best.

-When to take electrolytes?
+When to take electrolyte drinks?

-f you’ll be doing a very long run in the heat, taking a SaltStick tablet before you start is ideal.
 Then throughout the run you can either sip a drink with electrolytes or take another tablet as you go.
 The goal is to keep your body in balance from start to finish (as much as possible).

 What is the best way to replenish electrolytes?

 The reason many people even know the term electrolytes is thanks to sports drinks like Gatorade and Powerade, but let’s be honest you know I’m not going to recommend those!
-Not only are there additional chemicals and food coloring in there which can cause other digestive problems, but we’ve got plenty of better for you options.

 Electrolyte drinks are infused with vitamins and minerals (potassium and sodium) that help prevent dehydration.

-Option 1: Tablets
+Option 1: Electrolyte Tablets

-You can take a Saltstick Electrolyte Capsules (I recommend the non-caffeinated version) or Hammer Endurolyte
+You can take a Saltstick Electrolyte Capsules (I recommend the non-caffeinated version) or Hammer Endurolyte every 30 minutes during workouts.

-every 30 minutes during workouts.
 Especially while living in Florida and doing long runs these were a staple in my workouts.
 Now I will use them on high mileage weeks in addition to an electrolyte drink.

 These are not salt tablets, you are not a horse, these are electrolyte tablets that provide Vitamin D3, Calcium, Magnesium, Chloride, Sodium and Potassium.
-Once I started adding these in during my sweatiest times I noticed:

 A. I stopped feeling lightheaded, which was from being so flushed of nutrients during my workouts.